timurkulenovic/basketball-dataset/data/euroleague/README.md

 # Eurolegue dataset

+Data is organized in 7 different .parquet files described below.

+[JSON files](json/seasons/), downloaded from the Euroleague website, are also available.
+They were the source to create this dataset, however some JSON files originally had missing data.
+I fixed those files by web scraping the old Euroleague website (on December 2022 available [here](admin.euroleague.net)) and editing *by hand*.

 | Filename       | Meaning of one row                                 |
 | -------------- | ---------------------------------------------------|
 | games          | basic game data                                    |